Monodromy of stratified braid groups, II: Admissible root markings

 \subsubsection{Case 1: $A'$ empty}

 The methods here will are reminiscent of other connectivity arguments used in the study of framed/$r$-spin mapping class groups, cf \cite[Section 7]{toric} and \cite[Section 5.3]{strata3}.
-The basic principle is to exploit the connectivity of a different complex of ``enveloping subsurfaces'' which is easier to establish, and then build a path in the original complex by exploiting existence results for objects of the desired type inside the enveloping surfaces.
+The basic principle is to exploit the connectivity of a different graph of ``enveloping subsurfaces'' which is easier to establish, and then build a path in the original graph by exploiting existence results for objects of the desired type inside the enveloping surfaces.

-\begin{definition}[(Complex of) simple envelopes] A {\em simple envelope} on $\C_\kappa$ is a properly-embedded arc $E$ with both endpoints at $\infty$, such that on one side, $E$ encloses exactly two distinguished points, each of order $\pm 1$, at least one of which is a root (i.e. of order $-1$).
+\begin{definition}[(Graph of) simple envelopes] A {\em simple envelope} on $\C_\kappa$ is a properly-embedded arc $E$ with both endpoints at $\infty$, such that on one side, $E$ encloses exactly two distinguished points, each of order $\pm 1$, at least one of which is a root (i.e. of order $-1$).
 For simplicity, we will think of $E$ as the boundary of this distinguished region.

-The {\em complex of simple envelopes} $\Env_\kappa$ is the graph with vertices given by isotopy classes of simple envelopes, with $E$ and $E'$ adjacent if they are disjoint except at $\infty$. \end{definition}
+The {\em graph of simple envelopes} $\Env_\kappa$ is the graph with vertices given by isotopy classes of simple envelopes, with $E$ and $E'$ adjacent if they are disjoint except at $\infty$. \end{definition}

 \begin{lemma} Let $n \ge 3$ and let $\kappa = k_1 \geq \dots \geq k_p$ be a partition with $p \ge 2$ parts.
 Then $\Env_\kappa$ is connected. \end{lemma} \begin{proof} This will follow by an application of the {\em Putman trick} \cite[Lemma 2.1]{putmantrick}.
 This asserts the following: let $G$ be a group acting on a graph $X$ with generating set $S=S^{-1}$.
 Let $v$ be a vertex of $X$.
 Suppose that the $G$-orbit of every vertex intersects the connected component of $v$, and that for all $s \in S$, there is a path connecting $v$ to $s\cdot v$.
 Then $X$ is connected.